 In rare cases, a student may be eligible to receive a late disbursement of Title IV funds (post-withdrawal disbursement) that were not disbursed before a student withdrew but which the student has earned based on a Return of Title IV Funds calculation.
 This must be offered within 30 days of the student’s withdrawal date.
 In such cases, the Financial Aid Office will notify the student of the “post-withdrawal” disbursement via an award notification.
 The school will advise the student that they have 14 calendar days from the date of the award notification to accept a post withdrawal disbursement.

 Federal regulations stipulate how the return of Title IV Funds is calculated for students who have received federal assistance.
-If the student did not attend 60% of the payment period, any excess federal aid must be returned to the appropriate program in the following order:
+If the student did not attend 60% of the payment period, the aid must be return to the appropriate program in the following order:

 - Federal Grad PLUS Loan